-12. Assessments, Attendance and Examinations
+12. Assessments, Attendance, Leave of Absence and Examinations

 12.1 Except otherwise stated, the stipulations in this section are applicable to all classes, assignments, assessments and examinations, irrespective of the formats in which they are delivered or arranged.

 12.2 Assessments